Fintona: Media and communications

 In the late 1980s and early 1990s a monthly local news magazine, the Village Voice, was published by the now defunct Fintona Development Association.
 The magazine covered news, features and activities in Fintona, Seskinore and Eskra.
 As of October 2021, local events in Fintona are often covered by Omagh-based newspapers, the Tyrone Constitution, the Tyrone Herald and the Ulster Herald.

 A Post Office branch is located inside Supervalu supermarket on the Tattymoyle Road with daily collections (inc. Saturdays).
 Local postcodes are normally in the form of BT78 2xx.

 An Openreach telephone exchange lies just outside the village on the Castletown Road, serving Fintona as well as Seskinore and much of Eskra and Tattyreagh.
 The STD code is 028 in common with the rest of Northern Ireland, with local numbers assigned by BT being in the format 8284xxxx.
-The exchange was enabled for ADSL broadband in September 2004 while the first Fibre to the Cabinet broadband services went live on 30 December 2010.
+The exchange was enabled for ADSL broadband in September 2004, while the first Fibre to the Cabinet broadband services went live on 30 December 2010.
 Openreach Fibre to the Premises (FTTP) connections are also available at some premises.

 A Fibre to the Premises network operated by Fibrus also exists in Fintona, having come into service in August 2021.

-Terrestrial Television along with FM & DAB radio can be received from the Brougher Mountain and Strabane transmitting stations, while similar TV & radio services from the Republic of Ireland can also be received by most people in Fintona.
-Satellite television is also popular, usually through either Freesat or the Sky subscription service.
+Terrestrial Television along with FM and DAB radio can be received from the Brougher Mountain and Strabane transmitting stations, while similar TV and radio services from the Republic of Ireland can also be received by most people in Fintona.
 There are no cable operators in the village.